JohnKendrick/PDielec/docs/_sources/theory_powder.rst.txt

    \end{aligned}

-This approach to taking anisotropy into account when the embedded particles are anisotropic but randomly oriented is approximate, but has been shown to have a reasonably wide range of application :cite:`Stout2007`.
+This approach to taking anisotropy into account when the embedded particles are anisotropic but randomly oriented is approximate but has been shown to have a reasonably wide range of application :cite:`Stout2007`.

 .. _ATR_theory: